AskADock/noble-dev/index.md

 Development has officially begun, with the tech stack finalized.
 After learning about the numerous hurdles of Noble V1, V2 aims to modernize its technologies using Next.js, Tailwind CSS, Shadcn/ui, and MongoDB.
 This week’s focus will be on transitioning the current V1 Noble public pages to the new tech stack.

 During our weekly sponsor meeting, a university student from Colorado State University has reached out and shown interest in joining our team.
 We will interview them and decide if they can join the team.

+Additionally, our sponsors emphasized the importance of increasing awareness about Noble within the 154th Medical Group.
+To address this, we developed a February newsletter announcing that Noble is now live and operational.
+The newsletter was distributed before the weekend drill, ensuring that service members were informed about the platform and its potential benefits.

+### Week 3

+Tara Walsdorf, a student from Colorado State University, has officially joined our team.
+We conducted an onboarding session to familiarize them with our current implementations, team expectations, and development roadmap.
+Their addition to the team brings valuable skills and an external perspective that could further enhance the project.

+Throughout the week, we focused on continuous integration efforts for the website, ensuring that new changes are seamlessly incorporated into the system.
+During our weekly sponsor meeting, we presented our progress, including the successful migration of key components from Noble V.1 to the new technology stack.
+We also addressed sponsor feedback and discussed upcoming development goals.
+These regular check-ins allow us to refine our approach and ensure that the project remains aligned with user needs.

+## Milestone 2 (February 10 - February 21, 2025)

+### Week 4

+As part of our continued modernization efforts, we have begun transitioning the backend of Noble to Next.js.
+This shift aims to improve performance, scalability, and maintainability while streamlining the integration of new features.
+The backend transition is a crucial step in enhancing Noble’s capabilities, allowing for more efficient data management and improved responsiveness.

+In addition to backend development, we have been refining the user interface to ensure a more intuitive experience.
+The team has focused on optimizing navigation, enhancing accessibility, and incorporating feedback from our sponsors to make the platform more user-friendly.
+These refinements are essential to increasing adoption and ensuring that service members can easily navigate and utilize the platform’s features.

+### Week 5

+The team had a significant meeting with the 154th Unit Health Monitors (UHMs) to introduce Noble and explore how it can be integrated into their existing systems as a valuable resource.
+The discussion centered on the platform’s potential to streamline communication, manage health-related inquiries, and support the UHMs in their daily operations.

+During the meeting, we provided a live demonstration of Noble’s features, highlighting its ability to improve efficiency within the medical group.
+The UHMs shared their thoughts on the platform and provided feedback on potential enhancements that would make it more tailored to their needs.
+This collaboration was instrumental in identifying additional functionalities that could be incorporated in future iterations of Noble.

+Moving forward, we plan to implement the suggested improvements, refine workflows based on UHM requirements, and continue working on backend development.
+By maintaining open communication with our stakeholders, we ensure that Noble remains a dynamic and evolving solution that effectively serves HIANG’s needs.

+## Milestone 3 (February 24 - March 7, 2025)

 ## Team